 Other factors that may be contributing to this condition are:

 If you suspect you have Plantar Fasciitis, you should stop running or reduce the amount of training depending on the severity of your condition.
 Common sense rules!

-Self-massage the plantar fascia to help it relax.
-Taping the arch can be helpful in reducing the pain.
-Physiotherapy may also help.
 Do stretching exercises for your calves and feet.
 The following exercises may help:

 In more extreme cases, a physician may recommend a cortisone injection to quickly reduce the inflammation.
-However, this should only be used in severe cases as there are possible side affects when using these injections in the heel area.
+However, this should only be used in severe cases as there are possible side affects when using injections in the heel area.

-Back to How to Prevent Injuries
+Return to How to Prevent Injuries